-The first 10 men and the first 10 women will be awarded.
+The first 10 men and the first 10 women for each race and the first three mef Express Team will be awarded

-The prize-giving ceremony will take place on Saturday, April 24th by 8:00 pm.
+The awards will take place on Saturday 24 April by 8.00 pm.

-Under no circumstances will the prizes be sent or delivered in advance.
+For no reason the prizes will be sent or delivered in advance.

 Waiver of participation and partial refunds